 DIBs allow donors, and in some cases country governments, to pay incrementally for outcome improvements.
-Selection of the appropriate outcome metrics helps incentivise behaviour that leads to improved outcomes, targeting of the hardest to reach populations and reduces the possibility of undesirable and unintended results that are contrary to the interests of DIB stakeholders.
+Selection of the appropriate outcome metrics helps incentivise behaviour that leads to improved outcomes and reduces the possibility of undesirable and unintended results that are contrary to the interests of DIB stakeholders.
 A focus on inappropriate metrics could lead to undesirable results or behaviours like gaming (e.g. improving or cheating on reporting, rather than improving performance), focusing on activities that are most easily measured and achieved (e.g. quick fixes) and ignoring of tasks that are not rewarded.
-As there are limited precedents in international development of defining and paying against degrees of progress on development outcomes, early DIBs will need to be carefully designed to take into consideration possible perverse incentives.